-6 SEC.GAL/52/13
+6 SEC.GAL/52/13.

-- Information on military training establishments and military repair or maintenance facilities; - Information on military transport aviation units; - Information on land forces and air forces deployed outside the national territory; - The notification of permanent changes in the command organization; - Information on naval forces; - Risk Reduction Mechanism for Consultation and Co-operation as regards activities of military forces giving grounds for supposing preparations for offensive military operations; - The creation of OSCE inspections for clarification of military activities giving rise to concern; - Timelines for the demonstrations of major weapon and equipment systems; - The lowering of thresholds for prior notifications; - The notification of deployment of multinational rapid-reaction forces; - The notification of large-scale military transits; - The goal of inspections; - Enhancement of the inspection quotas; - The definition of force majeure; - The scale of the specified area for inspections; - The beginning of an inspection; - The duration of inspections and evaluation visits; - Financial responsibility for inspections and for evaluation visits; - Enhancement of the size of inspection teams and evaluation visit teams; - Devices used during inspections and evaluation visits; - Enhancement of the quotas for evaluation visits; - The definition of adjoining sea areas.
+- Enhancement of the inspection quotas; - The definition of force majeure; - The scale of the specified area for inspections; - The beginning of an inspection; - The duration of inspections and evaluation visits; - Financial responsibility for inspections and for evaluation visits; - Enhancement of the size of inspection teams and evaluation visit teams; - Devices used during inspections and evaluation visits; - Enhancement of the quotas for evaluation visits; - The definition of adjoining sea areas.